 In the early years, Trees For Tomorrow focused on landowner assistance, and distribution of tree seedlings that would re-forest the cut-over northwoods.
-In the first few years, Trees For Tomorrow’s founders distributed 23,000,000 seedlings.
+By the 1950's, Trees For Tomorrow’s founders distributed 23,000,000 seedlings.
 The equivalent of approximately 25,000 contiguous acres of new forest land in northern Wisconsin.
 But, there was always an eye toward education.

 In 1945 a group of 40 individuals representing all facets of education in Wisconsin came together to a vacant USFS training facility in Eagle River, built a decade before by the CCC, to map out the future.
 The following year, the “camp” as it was known then, became a permanent institution through a special use permit with the US Forest Service, and in the summer of 1946 welcomed its first visitors for conservation education.

 TFT's founders understood the importance of sustainably managing our natural resources

 Trees For Tomorrow focuses on preparing the next generation to become responsible stewards of our natural world.
 Every year TFT welcomes approximately 10,000 people to our campus every year.
 Some of our programs include skill builders and Road Scholar programs for adults.
 We also host events on campus such as our Forest Fest.
 The event brings more than 1,200 participants to campus each summer to learn about both the history and legacy of logging in the northwoods, and modern sustainable logging practices that are in use today.